Several ships available for Australian Cruise Academy

 We are not time watchers.
 Fair tasks.
 Fair reward.
 What ever it takes.

 As to be expected in every charity there are some paid professional and support positions required to keep Academy operating.

-- RTO Executive Officer (part on-line function) OPEN
+- RTO Executive Assistant (part on-line function - home office?)
+OPEN

-- Academy Masters (resident on the ships) Training, Assessing, Mentoring & Supervision
+- Academy Masters - Training, Assessing, Mentoring & Supervision OPEN

 - Contract Trainer Assessors for specific program tasks